 What is a Thermal Cooker?

-Our Thermal Cooker, a Thermos Shuttle Chef, is the one piece of cooking equipment that is an absolute winner with our family – At home, in our caravan, on road trips or even a day trip, out camping and at events.
+Our Thermal Cooker, a Thermos Shuttle Chef, is the one piece of cooking equipment that is an absolute winner with our family – At home, in our caravan, on road trips, on a day trip, out camping and at events.
 It can even be used to transport cold items safely.
+Since purchasing our thermal cooker, we have saved money on fuel costs and have been able to cook a variety of meals, desserts, and soups.

 Think of a thermal cooker as a giant stainless steel vacuum flask, such as the famous Thermos brand.
-Food is cooked in the inner pot for around 15-20 minutes at home on a stove top (gas or electric), on a camp stove or (some brands) even over a fire.
-It is then transferred to the insulated outer pot, closed up and left to cook for up to 8 hours without any further attention being required.
+Food is cooked in the inner pot for around 15-20 minutes at home on a stovetop (gas or electric), on a camp stove, or (some brands) even over a fire.
+We have even prepared meals using our Solo-Stove Titan.
+It is then transferred to the insulated outer pot, sealed, and left to cook for up to 8 hours without any further attention being required.
+Cooking a meal using any brand of the thermal cooker is so easy.

-No electricity needed… prepare the food and leave it be.
+No electricity needed… prepare the food, put it in the insulated thermal container, and leave it alone to cook.

 It is impossible to burn food in a thermal cooker and meals do not dry out when left for hours.